 |Train Conductor||$64,210||5%||High school diploma or equivalent|

 What Are the Highest-Paying Jobs That Require International Travel?

 Airline and Commercial Pilot

-Airline and commercial pilots fly planes, helicopters, and other aircraft around the world.
-Pilot’s timetables are typically unpredictable, with overnight layovers being more prevalent for airline pilots meaning they often spend the night in different countries.
+Working at companies like American Airlines and United, airline and commercial pilots fly planes, helicopters, and other aircraft around the world.
+A pilot’s timetables are typically unpredictable, with overnight layovers being more prevalent for airline pilots meaning they often spend the night in different countries.
 A bachelor’s degree and experience as a commercial or military pilot are general requirements for airline pilots.

 Art directors manage the visual style and graphics in newspapers, commercial packaging, and film and television projects.
 The majority of art directors work for themselves, while others work for specialist design service firms and advertising and public relations firms.
 These positions typically require a bachelor’s degree and previous experience, and traveling internationally is often necessary, especially when working on film sets.